stan-dev/design-docs/designs/0004-closures-fun-types.md

-C++ allows an explicit specification of whether variables are captures by reference or by value; the proposal here is equivalent to having the captures at the front of the lambda expression be `[&]`, which specifies that all automatic variables used in the body of the lambda be captured by reference.
+C++ allows an explicit specification of whether variables are captures by reference or by value; the proposal here is equivalent to having the captures at the front of the lambda expression be explicitly specified as captured by reference, `[=]`, which specifies that all automatic variables used in the body of the lambda be captured by value.
 Automatic variables are those without explicit capture declarations; all variables in this proposal for Stan will behave as automatic variables.

 #### R

+R captures by reference using dynamic lexical scope.

 In R, the expression `function(u) { return(1 / (1 + exp(-u))) }`
 defines a function that denotes the inverse logit function.
 It can be